meet-rocking/Video_recommendation/README.md

 # Video_recommendation
-Goal of this project is to build a model witch can refer to similar videos using user comments
+Goal of this project is to build a model which can refer to similar videos using user comments